MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

 ![Image of the Viva Connections Dashboard web part highlighted on the home site.](../media/connections/vc-dashboard-web-part.png)

 When added, it will automatically be populated with the cards from the existing dashboard on your site.
-You'll be able to set the maximum number of cards you want to display.
+You are able to set the maximum number of cards you want to display.
 [Learn how to use the Dashboard web part](/sharepoint/use-dashboard-web-part-on-home-site).

-## How URLs and single Sign-on works
+## How URLs and single sign-on works

-For some cards, you will use links to URLs.
-Depending on the location of the content, links to URLs may display content in Microsoft Teams or elsewhere and [Single sign-on (SSO)](/azure/active-directory/manage-apps/what-is-single-sign-on) behavior can differ.
-Get more information about how links to URLs and SSO behave depending on the location of the content you are linking to.
+For some cards, you'll use links to URLs.
+Depending on the location of the content, links to URLs may display content in Microsoft Teams or elsewhere and [single sign-on (SSO)](/azure/active-directory/manage-apps/what-is-single-sign-on) behavior can differ.
+Get more information about how links to URLs and SSO behave depending on the location of the content you're linking to.

 > [!NOTE]
 > When SSO is not supported, users will be asked to enter their login credentials.